lycaleynes/Helpdesk-Homelab/7 - Security Groups, Map Drives, Personal Drives, Map Letter.md

 ## Overview

 In this lab, we set up shared drive permissions using security groups and demonstrate two ways to map network drives.
-We use the user account `Patty` for testing.
+We use the user account `Jason` for testing.
 This is a crucial real-world skill for IT support roles and often asked about in interviews.

 ## Objectives